 Jesus did not change the scriptures or the understanding of right and wrong..
 Many people believe he did, but I believe, often, this is a result of simply not understanding Jesus' message..
 Jesus said, love one another, as I have loved you..
 John 13:34 .
 Even though Jesus clearly says, I am giving you a new commandment, consider what he is saying here.
 He is saying indirectly that he is the perfect example of how to follow the commandment: "love your neighbor as yourself" and is saying directly to use him as this perfect example..
 So, in actuality, he did not change this scripture, but rather, fulfilled them.
 To show how Jesus used these concepts to preach the gospel, consider the situation where the rich man asks Jesus, what must I do to be saved (inherit eternal life).
 Jesus named 6 of the 10 Commandments (the love neighbor ones).
 The man says, I have done all these things from my youth.
 Then, Jesus says, you lack one thing.
 Go, sell your possessions and give to poor, and come follow me.
 I think this was Jesus way of saying you are lacking "Love God"..
 He did not mention the 4 Commandments that equal "love God"..
 Lets look at the "Love God" factor:

 So love and commitment to Christ produces action.
 Actions such as praying or not committing adultery or giving to charity can not save you.
-However, the faith and commitment that you have towards Christ, which makes you produce those works, does have the power to save you.
+However, the faith that you have towards Christ, which makes you produce those works, is the channel through which one is brought to Christ.
 And Jesus' death on the cross is the atonement for your sins to make it possible for you to be reconciled to God.
+And Christ spiritually washes the new believer from their sins and this is symbolized within baptism (so its Christ atonement that saves you, not your own works).
+As Ephesians 2:8-9 says, "For by grace are ye saved through faith; and that not of yourselves: [it is] the gift of God.
+Not of works, lest any man should boast."
 So, as you can see, with the fullness of the Gospel understood correctly, you can see Jesus was always teaching the gospel!
 Yet, because we are so used to this "Four Spiritual Law" formula, some preachers, teachers and Christians have not understood the fullness of the teaching of the gospel and seem to miss the true ties between how Jesus taught and the gospel.

 ![]() |